single-spa/single-spa.js.org/versioned_docs/version-6.x/ecosystem-vite.md

 ## Local development

 Vite works well with [development via import map overrides](https://single-spa.js.org/docs/recommended-setup#local-development).
 You should use http://localhost:3000/src/main.js as the URL for your import map override.
-It is important to note, however, that assets such as images and fonts won't load.
+It is important to note, however, that assets such as images and fonts require either the `base` or the `server.origin` configuration property to be properly set.
 The import map is only used to load JavaScript, not media files.
 The import map does not affect asset URL's.
-Asset URL's are affected by Vite's `base` configuration property, and Vite doesn't respect full URL's in said property while in serve mode (`npm run dev`).
-While in serve mode, a base with a full URL is stripped down to its path.
-Therefore, the asset URL's don't really get the correct host URL.
-The author of [vite-plugin-single-spa](https://www.npmjs.com/package/vite-plugin-single-spa) has opened [a discussion in Vite's GitHub](https://github.com/vitejs/vite/discussions/13927) that you can opt to support by upvoting it.
+Refer to Vite's documentation for further information on these properties.

 ## Native Modules vs SystemJS